nkoiv/mists/documentation/game_testing.md

 ###Test case: Move around clearing structures
 * **Last testing:** 1.9.2015
 * **Setup** Create a new game on a random map.
 Move around and use space to destroy walls
-* **Results:** The attack only destroys things that the graphic clips.
+* **Results:** The attack only destroys things that clip with the graphic.
 Sometimes this means one wall destroyed, sometimes two.
 * **Actions needed:** No actions needed.

 #Combat